hashchange/backbone.declarative.views/README.md

 ### Does it work with frameworks built on top of Backbone?

-With Marionette, it does.
+With [Marionette][], it does.
 I can tell you with confidence because I am using it there myself.
 Also, unit tests.

 With other frameworks, it should work just as well.
 But then again, what do I know? ;) Feedback welcome.